 The Toyota Aygo is a compact city car with eye-catching looks and a frugal petrol engine.
 It was updated in 2018, and now comes with some redesigned bumpers, LED daytime running lights and some more sound proofing to make it quieter at motorway speeds.

-Space in the front seats is pretty good for such a small car, but you can’t adjust the height of the driver’s seat in entry-level Aygos.
+Space in the front seats is pretty good for such a small car, but you can’t adjust the height of the driver’s seat in the entry-level Toyota Aygo.
 You don’t get adjustable lumbar support, either, but at least there’s plenty of padding to prevent uncomfortable back ache on long trips.

 Sadly, the Aygo’s slightly drab cabin can’t match its funky look-at-me exterior, but at least everything’s easy to use

-If you do head out onto faster roads, you’ll find the Aygo’s reasonable quiet for such a small car.
+If you do head out onto faster roads, you’ll find the Toyota Aygo is reasonably quiet for such a small car.
 You’ll hear a fair amount of tyre noise at speed but the Toyota’s dinky size and small wing mirrors mean not much wind noise makes its way into the cabin.

 That said, the Toyota Aygo is better suited to trips to the shops than long motorway journeys, and, as such, comes with plenty of features designed to keep you safe around town, including automatic emergency braking.
 As a result, the Toyota Aygo makes a great city car, and a worthy alternative to the likes of the VW Up, Skoda Citigo and SEAT Mii.